testcontainers/testcontainers-go/docs/features/docker_compose.md

 ## Using `docker-compose` directly

-Because `docker-compose` v2 is implemented in Go it's possible for _testcontainers-go_ to use [`github.com/docker/compose`](https://github.com/docker/compose) directly and skip any process execution/_docker-compose-in-a-container_ scenario.
+Because `docker-compose` v2 is implemented in Go it's possible for _Testcontainers for Go_ to use [`github.com/docker/compose`](https://github.com/docker/compose) directly and skip any process execution/_docker-compose-in-a-container_ scenario.
 The `ComposeStack` API exposes this variant of using `docker-compose` in an easy way.